- Telecommuting overview

 Regardless whether you have a remote workforce or not, employing two-factor authentication (2FA) in your environment is one of the best way to significantly enhance your overall security posture.
 In most cases, the cost is minimal and administration is fairly easy.
 The only potential heavy lift in implementing this is end user set up and training.
 If the employees are not familiar with 2FA, it may take some effort on your part to educate them on the benefits of 2FA and how it is implemented and used in your environment.
 However, we suspect that most people are familiar with the concept of 2FA.

 Some service providers may actually include 2FA as part of your subscription.
-For example, Microsoft Office 365 and Scrypt Sfax both include 2FA at no additional cost.
+For example, Microsoft 365 Enterprise and Scrypt Sfax both include 2FA at no additional cost.
 If your system or application does not include 2FA built in, you may be able to subscribe to Duo, a third-party 2FA service provider, and integrate it to add this security feature.
 It does require time to set up but the cost is affordable.
 We highly recommend you employ 2FA security wherever possible.

 Your employee's passwords are entry points into your company's network and data.
 Because passwords can be cumbersome to manage, people tend to become relax and not exercise best practices in securing their login information.
 We've seen people keep their passwords in a 'little black book' that is kept in their briefcase or handbag, on a Post-it Note affixed to their bottom of their keyboard, or simply memorizing one password but using it across multiple systems or applications.
 These practices pose a risk to your organization that can potentially lead to a breach and the loss or exposure of sensitive data.